-We have audited the financial statements of Quantum Exponential Group Plc (the 'Parent Company') and its subsidiaries (the 'Group') for the period ended 30 April 2022 which comprise the Consolidated Statement of Comprehensive Income, Consolidated and Company Statement of Financial Position, Consolidated and Company Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the UK and, as regards the Parent Company financial statements, as applied in accordance with the provisions of the Companies Act 2006.
+We have audited the financial statements of Quantum Exponential Group Plc (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 30 April 2023 which comprise the Consolidated Statement of Comprehensive Income, Consolidated and Company Statement of Financial Position, Consolidated and Company Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK-adopted international accounting standards.
+The financial reporting framework that has been applied in the preparation of the parent Company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, the financial statements:
+In our opinion:

-- give a true and fair view of the state of the Group's and of the parent company's affairs as at 30 April 2022 and of the Group's profit for the period then ended; - the Group's financial statements have been properly prepared in accordance with IFRSs as adopted by the UK; - the Parent Company financial statements have been properly prepared in accordance with IFRSs as adopted by the UK; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Group's and the parent Company's affairs as at 30 April 2023 and of the Group's loss for the year then ended; - the Group financial statements have been properly prepared in accordance with UK-adopted international accounting standards; - the Parent Company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice including FRS 101; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.